jsoendermann/draw-elements-with-probability/README.md

 ### Input

-- an array A of elements with a value v and a probability p
+- an array A of elements, each with a probability p
 - a number n

 ### Output